-Prerequisite: ENG 22 or ENG 24 with a grade of C or better or equivalent.
+Prerequisites: ENG 22 or ENG 24 with a grade of C or better or equivalent.

-ASAN 204 Filipinos in the United States: The History and Culture of Filipinos in the U.S. (3)
+ASAN 204: Filipinos in the United States: The History and Culture of Filipinos in the U.S.

-A study of the history of the Filipino as traveler and immigrant; historical and contemporary experiences in the U.S.; ethnic identity as expressed and represented in their cultural practices and art forms.
+A study of the history of the Filipino as traveller and immigrant; historical and contemporary experiences in the U.S.; ethnic identity as expressed and represented in their cultural practices and art forms.

-Prerequisite: ENG 24 or equivalent with a grade of C or better.
-Recommended Prep: ENG 22 with a grade of C or better.
+Prerequisites: ENG 24 with a grade of C or better or equivalent Recommended Prep: ENG 22

-ASAN 205 Contemporary Philippine Issues (3)
+ASAN 205: Contemporary Philippine Issues